Safer surfing with filters and co.

 Children need protection from developmentally harmful content on the Internet.
-In addition to sound media education in the family, filter solutions can provide support, e.g. by making only a protected surfing space accessible (whitelist principle) or blocking content that is harmful to development (blacklist principle).
+In addition to sound media education in the family, youth protection filters can provide support.
+For example, only protected surfing areas can be made accessible (whitelist principle) or content that is harmful to development can be blocked (blacklist principle).

 Parents should accompany their children closely during their first steps on the Internet and familiarize them with the rules.
-It is a good idea to provide children with a manageable range of child-friendly websites at the beginning.
+It is good to provide children with a manageable range of child-friendly browsers and websites in the beginning.
 With all common operating systems, you can create a separate user account for each family member.
-When the children then log in under their name, they will find the websites selected for them there.
+When the children then log in under their name, they will find the Internet sites for children there.

 Caution: Negative lists do not offer one hundred percent protection against confrontation with problematic content and cannot replace parental media education.
 As an accompanying measure, they can relieve parents.